blackpoison1973/Vision/README.md

 ---

----

-## 💬 **Contribute to Vision**
+## 💬 Contribute to Vision

 We welcome contributions from developers and enthusiasts!
-To contribute:

 1. 🍴 Fork the repository.
 2. 🌿 Create a new branch:
     ```bash
     git checkout -b feature-branch
     ```
 3. 🖊️ Commit your changes:
     ```bash
     git commit -m "Add your feature"
     ```
 4. 🚀 Push the branch:
     ```bash
     git push origin feature-branch
     ```
-5. 🔀 Open a pull request to merge your changes.
+5. 🔀 Open a pull request.

 ---

-## 📬 **Contact & Support**
+## 📬 Contact & Support

 💬 **Have any questions or suggestions?
 Feel free to reach out!**